teorich/google-keep-eja/README.md

+# Initiate and Run Project
+yarn install

+yarn dev

+All CRUD operations work to the various notes/todos created.
+These notes are volatile, meaning if you refresh your browser all notes disappear

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.